Yogesh-K-Matkar/react_concept_react_app/README.md

             ```

-- Event Handler in JS, such as onClick, onChange, onSubmit, etc, which then call Syntactic Event Handler Function in React, should be written as a function name such as handleClick, handleChange,handleSubmit, etc
+- **Event Handler** in JS, such as onClick, onChange, onSubmit, etc, which then call Syntactic Event Handler Function in React, should be written as a function name such as handleClick, handleChange,handleSubmit, etc

 This is known as the Syntactic Event Handler Function.

-    - Type Of Function:-
+    - **Type Of Function**:-

-      - Named Function is only calling the function name, not the function.
+      - **Named Function** is only calling the function name, not the function.

            onClick={handleButtonClick} (Not like this onClick={handleButtonClick()})